 Fleshly emotions – are poisonous and destructive and include toxic emotions such as malice, envy, selfish ambition, sensuality, bitterness, overpowering lusts and murderous hatred.
 They are closely tied up with the works of the flesh and with evil deeds.

 We are thus called to participate in the holy emotions so that they transcend the human emotions and overcome the fleshly emotions.
 By this I mean that we must choose our emotional level and which emotions we will be gripped by.

 This takes practice and prayer.
 Much Prayer and staying in the word of God on a daily basis.

 When I was navigating my journey to freedom from agitating passions, namely my love for food, the main thing that I did to encourage myself was to find scriptures that dealt with what I was going through.
 The word of God and prayer created my breakthrough, and the constant help of the Holy Spirit.
 Without Him, I would not be free today.
 It is because I allowed Him into this areas of my life that, I can truly say I’m free!
-Whom the son has set free is free!
+Whom the Son sets free is free indeed!

 I didn’t say I’m not tempted, I said I am free!
 Because my emotions are more stable and my commitment is more solid, with the help of the Holy Spirit, I am able to overcome the temptation to go back to my old ways.

 If this article blesses you, write me and tell me about it.
 I would love to hear from you.
 Sharing is caring-share this blog with family and friends.

 Book Annie as a speaker for your next wellness event, or if you want to start a wellness program at your church, contact me at firstname.lastname@example.org

 Leave your comment.
 I would love to hear from you.